Division (military)

-A division is a large military unit or formation, usually consisting of between 6,000 and 25,000 soldiers.
+A division is a large military unit or formation, usually consisting of between 10,000 and 50,000 soldiers.
 In most armies, a division is composed of several regiments or brigades; in turn, several divisions typically make up a corps.

 Historically, the division has been the default combined arms unit capable of independent operations.
 Smaller combined arms units, such as the American regimental combat team (RCT) during World War II, were used when conditions favored them.
-In recent times, modern Western militaries have begun adopting the smaller brigade combat team (similar to the RCT) as the default combined arms unit, with the division they belong to being less important.
+In recent times, modern Western militaries have begun adopting the smaller brigade combat team (similar to the RCT) as the default combined arms unit, with the division to which they belong being less important.

-While the focus of this article is on army divisions, in naval usage "division" has a completely different meaning, referring to either an administrative/functional sub-unit of a department (e.g., fire control division of the weapons department) aboard naval and coast guard ships, shore commands, and in naval aviation units (including navy, marine corps, and coast guard aviation), to a sub-unit of several ships within a flotilla or squadron, or to two or three sections of aircraft operating under a designated division leader.
-Some languages, like Russian, Serbian, Croatian and Polish, also use a similar word, divizion/divizijun/dywizjon, for a battalion-size artillery or cavalry unit.
+A similar word, divizion/divizijun/dywizjon, is also used in Slavic languages (such as Russian, Serbo-Croatian, and Polish) for a battalion-size artillery or cavalry unit.
+In naval usage "division" has a completely different range of meanings.
+Aboard ships of British Royal Navy tradition, the terms "division" or "department" are often used interchangeably and refer to the administrative organization used to manage personnel.
+Aboard US Navy ships (including US Coast Guard vessels), in shore commands and in US naval aviation units (including US navy, marine corps, and coastguard aviation) it refers to an administrative/functional sub-unit of a department (e.g., fire control division of the weapons department).
+Alternatively it refers to a sub-unit of several ships within a flotilla or squadron, or to two or three sections of aircraft operating under a designated division leader.

 History

 Origins

-In the West, the first general to think of organising an army into smaller combined-arms units was Maurice de Saxe (d.
+In 1577, the Devon Trained Bands of England were divided into three divisions, each with two colonels and six captains.
+Among Western military theorists, one of the first to think of organizing an army into smaller combined-arms units was Maurice de Saxe (d.
 1750), Marshal General of France, in his book Mes Rêveries.
 He died at the age of 54, without having implemented his idea.
 Victor-François de Broglie put the ideas into practice.
 He conducted successful practical experiments of the divisional system in the Seven Years' War.